aitecraft/profile-manager/README.md

 ### Language Fallbacks
 Incomplete translations?
 No worries!
 The Profile Manager will use translation strings from a fallback language of your choosing!

-## Other stuff

-Few things regarding this repo:

-- The resources directory will probably be removed soon, since the changes to it aren't necessarily updates to the profile manager itself, but rather updates to just our own implementatation of it.
-    - We will provide a wiki to help configure the API and `config.json` in the future.
-- We will not make any code changes privately just for our modpack.
-In the event we do so, we will make that very clear.
-We want this project to be something the modpack community can use to easily distribute their mods.